Pizza in Pisa – no, we went to IKEA instead

 So by the time we arrived back at The Leaning Tower of Pisa, we were flatter than two pancakes.
 Here we had a dream of a lifetime.
 I had missed climbing it when I was 21 years old when I came to Europe on a tour, and so now we had this chance.
 The tickets were the same price for Adult or Child.
 But we were indeed glad we were going to climb it.
 Sadly we had to wait in the shade of the tower for another hour and so we used this time to start thinking of the future.
 I also spent the time reading.

 We finally were hitting the time to line up, and we could see families who had waited hours peeling themselves off the grassed area.

 We reach the start of the line and it is already five minutes past our time.
 We were then told we couldn’t go in as we hadn’t deposited my handbag or the water bottle.
-We had not been told this, so with a mighty dash we sprinted, with Explorason actually pushing me for extra speed, across the path and into the locker area.
+We had not been told this, so with a mighty dash we sprinted, with Explorason actually pushing me for extra speed, across the path, and into the locker area.
 No time to think.
-Passports and credit cards are really at the honesty of the staff – yikes – I don’t like that !
+Passports and credit cards are really at the honesty of the staff – yikes – I don’t like that!

-They have taken ten years to correct the continued lean on this and stabilise it.
+They have taken ten years to correct the continued lean on this and stabilize it.
 It is over one thousand years old, and the marble is cool to feel – yes we touch it!